fourzedotEXE/lora-based_morse-transceiver/README.md

 - The transceiver uses an encoder to scroll select characters through a keyboard shown on the main display
 - Sent and received messages are seen on the secondary display
 - The transceiver will automatically connect to LoRa P2P as soon as it is discoverable
-  - Successful connection will be indicated by a pop-up message on the seconary display of the transceiver
-  - The serial monitor from the main device will also notify that a connection has been established
 - Use the push-button to transmit a message from the transceiver
 - Type into the serial monitor to transmit a message from the main device